 Gulmit:

 Sost is a village in Gojal, Upper Hunza, Gilgit-Baltistan, Pakistan.
 It is the last city in Pakistan on the Karakoram Highway before the Chinese border.
 It is 2800 metres above sea level.
-The city is an important location on all passenger and freight highways as all traffic across the border between Pakistan and China passes through the city; the Pakistan Immigration and Customs Service are headquartered here.
+The city is an important location on all passenger and freight highways as all traffic across the border between Pakistan and China passes through this city; the Pakistan Immigration and Customs Service are headquartered here.
 Pakistan and China opened their borders for trade and tourism in Khunjerab.

 Read also: